nyanmark/nea/README.md

     • Event sign ups
     • Web page with secure login

+#### Objectives

-This task would require a smart approach to reach all the requirements me and my client have discussed leading to some requirements I had come up with listed below.
+This task would require a smart approach to reach all the requirements me and my client have discussed leading to some objectives I had come up with listed below.
 Furthermore considerations have to be taken on how to approach this issue of making an easily accessible website for all the choir member such as needing a domain for the website and a web server.
-For the duration of this project I will be using a free subdomain and host the project on a web server I have until I hand it over to the client allowing him to set his own parameters for the website and email sending.

-All of the requirements above come with a few objectives:
+Objectives:

     • A system which people with a lack of technical knowledge can use
     • Security users must log in to use the website
+    • A intuative admin panel
+    • Page listing all the events with a sign up buttom
+    • Events entered and accepted displayed in member page
+    • Image gallery to show off past events
-    • Overrides for the choir leader / admin
+    • Options for admin to set user limits for events
-    • Event selection and limits, system would output to the choir leader the voice types, quantity of those signed up for the event, the system would also chose those with the least performances if too many have opted in for an event.
+    • Website hosted on the web accessible to anyone
+    • Cheap to run in the long run

 Such requirements and objective have lead me to chose python as my program of choice using the flask library built into python allowing it to interface with html web pages.
 I have chosen python because I prefer it to and it provides me greater flexibility whilst setting up a system utilising a database to drive a web front end application.
 Furthermore it can easily integrate notification systems such as SMTP email sending and web hooks allowing it to notify choir members.
 I will be using uWSGI allowing python to interface with an Nginx web server allowing the web pages to be accessible from the internet on the choir website.